 Lab courses follow a different format than typical, classroom-based courses.
 You will not be attending lectures and there is no final exam.
 In a typical lab course, you will be working in a faculty member's lab, assisting with research.
 Most labs will have you work set hours with a graduate student or other researcher, and many have lab meetings where you would be expected to discuss assigned readings or listen to (and possibly give) presentations about current research.
-Undergraduate research assistants may help with the day-to-day function of the lab, including recruiting subjects, recording, coding, and analyzing data, and helping to run and design studies.
-Lab courses generally require that you write a paper at the end of the semester that brings together relevant research in the area in which you are working.
+Undergraduate research assistants may help with the day-to-day function of the lab, including recruiting subjects Read more about How is a lab course different than other psychology courses?

 All students writing a thesis must take a lab course, as well as students in the Cognitive Science (MBB) track, and the Cognitive Neuroscience & Evolutionary Psychology (Life Sciences) track if in the Class of 2014 or earlier.
 Non-thesis students in the Class of 2015 or later can choose to take Psy 1901 OR a Lab Course to meet their Research Methods requirement.
 Click here to see the Class of 2015 requirements.
-If you are in the General track or Cognitive Neuroscience & Evolutionary Psychology track and are not pursuing a thesis, a lab course is highly recommended, but not required.
-It is an excellent way to gain research experience and develop relationships with faculty, graduate students, and researchers in a lab.
+If you are in the General track or Cognitive Neuroscience & Evolutionary Psychology Read more about Who is required to take a lab course?

 In general, students in the Class of 2010 and later may count two lab courses for concentration credit.
 A full listing of the lab course limits is available here, including how rules apply to PSY 985.
 If you have reached your lab course limit, you may still enroll in a lab course and count it for college elective credit.

 II.
 Questions about Choosing a Lab and Enrolling in a Lab Course